studybug/Identify_Customer_Segments/README.md

 **Table of Contents**

- "*"Installation
+ *Installation

- "*"Project Motivation
+ *Project Motivation

- "*"File Descriptions
+ *File Descriptions

- "*"Licensing, Authors, and Acknowledgements
+ *Licensing, Authors, and Acknowledgements

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.